 - A fever above 101.3 °F (38.5 °C)

 If you have any of these symptoms, contact your healthcare provider right away.

-It’s important to handle food safely to lower your risk of getting a foodborne illness.
-Foodborne illness can be serious or even fatal.
+It’s important to handle food safely to lower your risk.
+Foodborne illness can be serious or even deadly.

-To help keep yourself safe from foodborne illness, follow these 4 simple steps: clean, separate, cook, and chill.
+To help keep yourself safe, follow these 4 simple steps: clean, separate, cook, and chill.

 Wash your hands with warm water and soap for at least 20 seconds:

 - Before and after handling food.